fadden/CiderPress2/DiskArc/Disk/Nibble-notes.md

 further interpretation.

 https://www.discferret.com/wiki/Apple_DiskCopy_4.2 claims that Mac 400K should be 0x02, and
 0x12 is actually Lisa 400K.
-MFM disks use 0x22.
+720KB/1440KB MFM disks are double-sided, and so use 0x22.

 The crux of the issue is the meaning of bit 4, which by the Apple definitions is zero for all disks except Mac 400K.
 It would be more consistent to use the discferret definition, which